syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ![tabbed form](Getting-Started_images/Getting-Started_img1.png)

-## Extend Tabs to TitleBar of the Form
+## Avoid Extending Tabs to TitleBar of the Form

-ExtendTabsToTitleBar property specifies whether the tabs should extend to the title bar of the form.By default ExtendTabsToTitleBar property is set to true.
+`SfTabbedForm.FormExtendTabsToTitleBar` property specifies whether the tabs should extend to the title bar of the form.
+By default `SfTabbedForm.ExtendTabsToTitleBar` property is set to true.

 {% tabs %}
 {% highlight c# %}